amperity/amperity-docs/amperity_datagrid/source/privacy_rights.rst

           To avoid potentially exposing additional customer PII in the DSAR report (and possible DSAR response) it is recommended to use the **exact** strategy as often as possible.

-       .. note:: A linkage table traces records in a custom domain table back to a source table.
-When a linkage table exists, a connected PII matching strategy will find all matching records in custom domain tables.
+       .. note:: Source keys or linkage tables can be used to trace records in a custom domain table back to a source table.
+When either of these are implemented, a direct or connected match on a CDT will find all corresponding records in source domain tables.

    * - .. image:: ../../images/steps-02.png